Aluminium-ion battery: Lithium-ion comparison

-Aluminium-ion batteries are conceptually similar to lithium-ion batteries, but possess an aluminum charge carrier instead of lithium.
+Aluminium-ion batteries are conceptually similar to lithium-ion batteries, except that aluminium is the charge carrier instead of lithium.
 While the theoretical voltage for aluminium-ion batteries is lower than lithium-ion batteries, 2.65 V and 4 V respectively, the theoretical energy density potential for aluminium-ion batteries is 1060 Wh/kg in comparison to lithium-ion's 406 Wh/kg limit.

-Today's lithium ion batteries have high power density (fast charge/discharge) and high energy density (hold a lot of charge).
-They can also develop dendrites that can short-circuit and catch fire.
-Aluminum also transfers energy more efficiently because of its 3 electrons.
+Today's lithium-ion batteries have high power density (fast charge/discharge) and high energy density (hold a lot of charge).
+They can also develop dendrites that can short-circuit and catch fire whereas the non-volatile and nonflammable ionic liquid electrolyte in the Al battery improves its safety.
+The use of Al metal anode compared to Li metal also provides increased safety as the former has better air stability.
+Aluminium also transfers energy more efficiently because of its 3 electrons.
 Aluminium is more abundant/costs less than lithium, lowering material costs.

 Challenges

 Aluminium-ion batteries to date have a relatively short shelf life.
 The combination of heat, rate of charge, and cycling can dramatically affect energy capacity.
 One of the reasons is the fracture of the graphite anode.
-Al ions are far larger than Li ions.
+Al atoms are far larger than Li atoms.

-Ionic electrolytes, while improving safety and the long term stability of the devices by minimizing corrosion, are expensive and may therefore be unsuitable.
+Ionic liquid electrolytes, while improving safety and the long term stability of the devices by minimizing corrosion, are expensive and may therefore be unsuitable.
+However, recent advances in research have introduced safer and less expensive kinds of Al-ion batteries.
+This includes a "high safety, high voltage, low cost" Al-ion battery introduced in 2015 that uses carbon paper as cathode, high purity Al foil as anode, and an ionic liquid as electrolyte.